Running Logs and Your Performance

 Trends

 Seeing an ongoing issue in your weekly work life?
 Make a note of that recurring event.
-You might not have an answer now, but seeing the problem from a different angle later on might give you some valuable insight.
+You might not have an answer now, but looking back in a few days/weeks/months might help you see the problem from a different angle and provide some valuable insight.

 Beware

 Some runners can predict injuries/illness before it ever happens.
 A heavy workout regimen can take its toll in the long run, and work is the same way.
-If you’re consistently handling tough tasks and seeing signs of too much stress, then you might want to cut back a bit.
-Sometimes stepping back from the painting will reveal flaws you were missing.
+If you\’re consistently handling tough tasks and seeing signs of too much stress, then you might want to cut back a bit.
+Sometimes the best way to make progress is to pull back, reset, and leap back in with renewed energy.

 Keeping track of your progress for the long-term should reveal a steady upward trend.
-There will be ups, downs, and lateral moves, but the overall goal should be to move up.
-And five years down the road when you look back and see the first policy you drafted or the first hire you recruited, you will have an immense sense of accomplishment.
-I guarantee it.
+There will be ups, downs, and lateral moves, but the overall goal should be to increase your performance level.
+And five years down the road when you look back and see how far you have come in terms of knowledge, skills, and abilities, you will be pleasantly surprised by the results.

 20+ Ideas to Inspire Creativity